 Serving Families Better, No Matter Their Needs

 This expanded space presented new opportunities to serve even more families.
 In 2009 we added a Family Care Center to support families who are not staying with us overnight.
 Local families can take a break with us before returning to their child’s bedside.
 The Family Care Center offers hot meals, napping rooms, showers, computer access, play spaces, and much more during daytime hours.

 While parents must focus on the urgent needs of a hospitalized child, it’s not just hospitalized children who need attention.
 Healthy siblings need support, too.
 For this reason, in 2010 we opened an onsite school in partnership with San Diego Unified School District, along with enrichment activities and “camp” during vacation periods.
 These programs help children continue to learn and grow while also being with their families at this critical time.

 Families have come from as far away as Ireland, France, Mexico, Japan, Argentina, and Guam.
 We also serve families right here at home: San Diego, Riverside, and Imperial Counties.
 While most children are inpatients at Rady Children’s Hospital, we also partner with Sharp Mary Birch Hospital for Women & Newborns, UCSD Medical Center, Balboa Naval Hospital, Scripps Memorial Hospital, Mercy Hospital, and Kaiser Permanente.

 Our “Global” Relationships

-Ronald McDonald House Charities is based in Oak Brook, Illinois.
+Ronald McDonald House Charities is based in Chicago, Illinois.
 Their mission is to create, find and support programs that directly improve the health and well-being of children.
 Besides sharing best practices with all Houses, Ronald McDonald House Charities also works with national retailers to facilitate donations.